SirLich/umm-laundry-api/readme.md

 As you can see in the format above, machines come with a `x` and `y` position argument.
 This is currently set to 0, but eventually this will be used to show positioning of specific machines.

 The scale will be 0-6, or a 7x7 grid, which seems to be the right granularity to communicate the positioning.

+## Names:

+As you can see, each machine has a "name" slot.
+This is currently filled with silly random-gen names, but they can be handpicked later if desired.
+This is meant as a human-readable UUID for the machine, so you can easily identity machines.

+# Scripts

+This repo also contains two python utility scripts, both found in the `app/static` folder.

+gen_machines: This creates machines, and appends to the contents of `machines.json`.
+To create a fresh set of machines, just delete the contents of `machines.json`, and replace with a json list (`[]`), and run the script.

+machine_editor: This script should be run in its own thread.
+It will edit the contents of `machines.json` to emulate machines turning on and off.